deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 information, Purveyor Jenkins."
 Vedreg said, eventually.
 "It implies that your entire species is insane."

-"I don't disagree."
-Jenkins replied.
+"I don't disagree," Jenkins replied.

 "And you're strong, fast, impervious to pulse fire---"

-"Not impervious, just highly resilient."
-I corrected.
+"Not impervious, just highly resilient," I corrected.
 Vedreg ignored the correction and forged ahead.

 "Have a gland that generates combat drugs...."